 The works involved in making the Haymarket Theatre more accessible are substantial and have required negotiations with the owners of the building.
 The nature of the works means they will be completed in two phases:

-Phase 1: March 2018: Main auditorium seating, new entrance and bar/ticket office
+Phase 1: COMPLETE: Main auditorium seating, new entrance and bar/ticket office

-Phase 2: Winter 2018/19: Completion of the lifts providing access to the stage/backstage, and Studio, Upper Foyer and Hobgoblin Bar
+Phase 2: 2020: Completion of the lifts providing access to the stage/backstage, and Studio, Upper Foyer and Hobgoblin Bar

-This means that until Winter 2018/19 people with restricted mobility may not be able to access the upstairs facilities (studio theatre/upper foyer/Hobgoblin bar) and the stage/backstage areas.
-However, the downstairs bar, foyer and Main Auditorium will be fully accessible from March 2018.
+This means that until 2020, people with restricted mobility may not be able to access the upstairs facilities (studio theatre/upper foyer/Hobgoblin bar) and the stage/backstage areas.
+However, the downstairs bar, foyer and Main Auditorium are fully accessible.

 Our staff are committed to making everyone’s visit as enjoyable and stress-free as possible.
-Please contact us to let us know of any mobility needs in advance of your visit and we will do our very best to help.
+Please contact us to let us know of any mobility needs at least 72 hours in advance of your visit and we will do our very best to help.